nypl-spacetime/map-vectorizer/README.md

 ## Dependencies

-*Teh Vectorizor* needs a few things to be installed in your system in order to work properly.
+A few things to be installed in your system in order to work properly.
 So far it has been **tested on Mac OS X Lion** so these instructions apply to that configuration only.
 I am sure you will be able to adapt it to your current configuration.

 * [Python] with [OpenCV]
 * [ImageMagick]